Rednaxelus/flag-map/README.md

 ## Requirements

-- The images for the flags you want to use must be PNG and in a folder called "flags" in the same directory as the script.
+- The images for the flags you want to use must be in PNG-format, and inside a folder called "flags" in the same directory as the script.
+(Unless you give the script a different folder for the argument "folder_name")
 - The name for the flag-images have the format: `Unicode1 + "-" + Unicode2` Example: "1F1E6-1F1FA.png" for Australia.
 [Regional indicator symbol](https://en.wikipedia.org/wiki/Regional_indicator_symbol), [Enclosed Alphanumeric Supplement](https://en.wikipedia.org/wiki/Enclosed_Alphanumeric_Supplement)
 - [countries.geojson](https://github.com/datasets/geo-countries/tree/master/data) needs to be in the same directory as the script.
 This is the offline geometric dataset used to determine what country a given geolocation belongs to.